vgurianov/uml-sp/docs/metamodel.md

 Version 1.0

 ## 1. Scope
 This specification defines the UML2 Scientific Profile (UML2 SP), revision 1.0.
-The objective of UML is to provide system architects, software engineers, and software developers with tools for analysis, design, and implementation of software-based systems as well as for modeling business and similar processes.
+The objective of UML2 SP is to provide software engineers,software developers and scientists  with tools for analysis and design of simulation models.

 ## 2. Overview
 A general structure profile builds on semiotic approach.
 It understands of profile as a sign system.
 A stereotype has attributes named "tagged values".
 The tagged value assigns a term.
 Terms reflect the semantics of application domain.
 The triangle of reference (a semantic triangle) is a triangle: Symbol—Meaning— Thing (a referent).
 The triangle we consider as a model of stereotype.
 It is abstract stereotype "AbstractConceptualElement" (see Figure 0).
 The "referent" is a stereotype, the "meaning" is a tagged value of "Concept", and "symbol" is a tagged value of "ID".
 All stereotypes of UML2 SP are children for the stereotype.
 Instance, there is situation the "author The Adventures of Tom Sawyer".
 A model of the author is an object with "Individual" stereotype.
 The stereotype has the tagged value of Concept = “A man is Samuel Clemens” and the tagged value of ID = “Mark Twain”.